A hearty, meaty stew is such a classic comfort-food dinner, especially when it’s cold outside.

 Reheating stew in the oven

-- Place it in a casserole dish, stirring in water/stock if it’s gone a bit dry.
+- Place the stew in a casserole dish, stirring in water/stock if it’s gone a bit dry.

 - Cover with a lid or foil.